How Does Lola.com Keep Your Information Secure?

 At Lola.com, we know how important the security of your personal and organizational information is to you.
 That’s why we’ve developed a comprehensive, constantly improving system designed to protect our travelers and their information.

 Lola.com follows standards-based practices to protect sensitive data throughout the booking, travel and expensing process.
 To do this, we operate on the principle of “by design,” where security is built in from the beginning of our initiatives, designed to keep the safety of your information constantly at the forefront.
+Most importantly, we will only take your information when we need it and we will only pass it on when necessary.

 For those who want to read the nitty-gritty of how we operate, please reference the overview of our security policy and protocols.
 And, of course, as with anything about Lola.com, we are happy to speak through any of this in person, just let us know.